 Problem-solving tests showcase the skills of potential individuals, businesses, and teams.
 They help you in the hiring stage and seek who can proceed further towards your overall goals & objectives.
 These tests assess creativity and analytical thinking, something crucial when aiming to acquire new customers.

-To further proceed with these problem-solving tests, you can create a short and customizable problem solving assessment that can be accessed from any device, requiring no login details are required.
-Add your company’s logo, theme, and even more to leave an excellent impression on your potential candidates.
+To further proceed with these problem-solving tests, you can create a short and customizable problem-solving assessment that can be accessed from any device, without the need to input login details.
+Add your company's logo, theme, and even more to leave an excellent impression on your potential candidates.
+You can even turn the logo into a QR code and have it easier for the applicants to access their results online.
+Some of the best QR code generators online are free, and you can set up QR codes in just a few clicks.

 Last but not least, a call-to-action is a link or button that is included anywhere you are promoting to make a visitor take action.
 Consider that the visitor is already your customer; with the CTA, you have to ensure they know what it’ll provide them.